truenas/documentation/content/TruenasApps/_index.md

 {{< trueimage src="/images/SCALE/SystemSettings/SystemSettingsGUISettingsSCALE.png" alt="General System Settings" id="General System Settings" >}}

 ### Unsetting the Apps Pool
-To select a different pool for apps to use, click **Settings > Unset Pool**.
+To select a different pool for apps to use, click **Configuration > Unset Pool**.
 This turns off the apps service until you choose another pool for apps to use.

+### Configuring Apps Settings

+Click **Configuration > Settings** to open the **Settings** screen, which contains options for setting apps trains, configuring app networking, installing NVIDIA drivers (if compatible hardware is present), and allowing TrueNAS to monitor for Docker image updates.

+{{< trueimage src="/images/SCALE/Apps/AppsSettingScreen.png" alt="Apps Settings Screen" id="Apps Settings Screen" >}}

-## Changing App Trains
+#### Changing App Trains
 TrueNAS applications are available in three catalogs (trains):

 * **stable** - Default train of official apps, vetted by iXsystems, chosen because of the features and functionality of the app, and how they integrate with TrueNAS.
 * **enterprise** - Default train of apps, simplified and validated for Enterprise users for Enterprise-licensed systems.
 * **community** - Apps proposed and maintained by the community